fischertechnik/txt_repair/README.md

 ## Problems
 ### Problem "Angehalten" or "Stopped"
+- TXT role "Extension" does not work (green LED does not light up)
 - After update with ROBOPro 4.4.3 the interface test shows "Angehalten" or Stopped" in the window:

 ![interfacetest](docs/interfacetest.PNG)

-- TXT role "Extension" do not work (green LED does not light up)

 #### Solution
 1. Execute 0_new_root.bat to show and write down the root password